pdf-association/arlington-pdf-model/README.md

 </div>

-Dictionaries can also serve as maps, where an arbitrary name is associated with another element.
-Examples include ClassMap or the Shading dictionary in the Resources dictionary.
+Dictionaries or arrays can also serve as maps, where an arbitrary name is associated with another definition.
+Examples include [ClassMap](tsv/latest/ClassMap.tsv) or the Shading dictionary in the Resources dictionary.
 In such cases the Shading key is linked to ShadingMap and [ShadingMap](tsv/latest/ShadingMap.tsv) looks like this:

 <div style="font-family: monospace">